 This post discusses nonfunctional requirements such as performance, robustness, and interoperability, and the Ford Shelby Mustang GT500.

-This post provides practical tips on how to use your product demo as an effective agile market research tool: to collect user feedback that validates your ideas and improves your This product.
+This article provides practical tips on how to use the product demo as an effective product validation tool: collect helpful user feedback, test your ideas, and improve the product.